MichaCo/CacheManager/README.md

     https://www.myget.org/F/cachemanager/api/v3/index.json

-To find which check-in created which build, use this [build history](https://ci.appveyor.com/project/MichaCo/cachemanager/history).
+To find which check-in created which build, use this [build history](https://ci.appveyor.com/project/MichaCo/cachemanager-ak9g3/history).

 ## Documentation

-Documentation can be found within the [articles folder][articles] of the Cache Manager's repository and  hosted on my [website][mcweb]:
+Documentation can be found within the [articles folder][articles] of the Cache Manager's repository and  hosted on my [website][cmweb]:

 * [**Getting Started**][gettingstarted]
 Is a very basic introduction of how to install and use Cache Manager